 Shared Assets

-Place shared resources (logos, favicons, global CSS) in the root assets/ directory.
-These are copied into every project’s output automatically.
+Place logos, favicons, and global CSS in the root assets/ directory.
+The engine copies these into every project’s output automatically during both dev and build.

 Project-Specific Assets

 Each project can have its own assets/ directory.
-Project assets take priority over shared assets when filenames overlap.
+Project assets take priority over shared assets when filenames conflict.

 Dev Server